Home » Gizzell Ford, 8: Was Tortured To Death By Father & Grandmother

 Big Mama is supposed to impart wisdom and yell at you when you aren’t home by the time the street lights come on, but for a little girl in Chicago, her grandmother would help end her life.
 In 2013, eight-year-old Gizzell Ford lost her life after she was murdered by those who were supposed to protect her.

 Gizzell Ford was living with her mother, but a court awarded her father, unemployed felon Andre Ford, temporary custody when he made allegations that the mother was homeless.
-Gizzell’s mother tried to helplessly get her daughter back, but for eight months, Gizzell remained with Andre and his mother, 55-year-old Helen Ford.
+Gizzell’s mother tried to get her daughter back helplessly, but for eight months, Gizzell remained with Andre and his mother, 55-year-old Helen Ford.

 Before Gizzell’s death, there were signs that things were not right in the household.
 Just one month before the tragic murder, an investigator from the Illinois Department of Children and Family Services visited their home.
 Gizzell was also taken to the hospital for mysterious injuries, but even though doctors were suspicious, they didn’t report the Fords.